-In terms of camera hardware, we recommend a modern housed DSLR camera with a wideangle lens and twin flashes.
+In terms of camera hardware, we recommend a modern housed DSLR camera with a wide-angle lens and twin flashes.
 Alternatively, we can accept images from modern compact cameras with wide-angle lens attachments.
-Photos taken with digi-compacts without wide-angle attachments are generally too fuzzy to publish.
+Photos taken with digicompacts without wide-angle attachments are generally too fuzzy to publish.

-Photographs should be saved as highresolution jpegs at your camera's highest quality setting.
+Photographs should be saved as high-resolution jpegs at your camera's highest quality setting.
 Web-resolution images cannot be printed in magazines, so please make sure you have a folder of full size images.
-Please do not email us big image files, as they gum up our server - we'd rather you sent them to the Editor via the file sharing system Dropbox, which can be found at www.dropbox.com.
-It's a really easy system to use, and works better than all the others.
+Please do not email us big image files, as they gum up our server - we'd rather you put them on a disc and posted them to us, or alternatively we can send you instructions for placing large files on SCUBA's remote FTP server.